Hamza-ALLAGA/H-vegan/README.md

 ### Hvegen
 Ecommerce Application

-# Contents of the app
+# Content of the app

 1. splash screen :